kiswa/TaskBoard/README.md

 ### Prerequisites

-A web server running PHP with sqlite enabled.
-Developed and tested under Apache2 running PHP 5.5+.
+A web server running PHP 5.5 or 5.6 with sqlite enabled.

 The server must have `sqlite` and `php5-sqlite` installed, as well as the `rewrite` Apache module.